BondageKeeper/Backend-Frontend-Assembly/Cards-Hub-Project/README.md

 ### 📷 Registration window:
 <img width="1919" height="925" alt="Registration_window(sign-up)" src="https://github.com/user-attachments/assets/87ae3f34-ba84-4e68-82d8-45c78a52dcc5" />
-#### Here user can create a completely new account or can sing in the "old" account or if user can't recall password - he or she can easily restore it by
+#### Here user can create a completely new account or can sign in the "old" account or if user can't recall password - he or she can easily restore it by
 writing only their email where they get a new recovery-password.These all things related to Registration window in my project.

 ### 📷 Request window: